Skip to content

 Privacy and Compliance

-This is often the strongest argument for self-hosting — and sometimes the only argument that matters.
+This is often the strongest argument for self-hosting, and sometimes the only one that matters.

 When Self-Hosting Is Required